ytbryan/aka/README.md

 ```

-## Sourcing of dot files (.bash_profile, .bashrc, .zshrc)
+## How it works
+- aka writes alias to your dot file so that you do not need to open a text editor for that.
-aka uses trap and signal to reload your dot file on the same shell so that you do not need to source the dot file manually.
+- aka uses trap and signal to reload your dot file on the same shell so that you do not need to source your dot file after each action.

-## Unaliasing of aliases
-`aka rm` includes `unalias` in order to keep removed aliases from the current shell. trap and signal using `SIGUSR2` is used to achieve this.
+- when the user executes `aka rm` , a signal `SIGUSR2` is sent to remove the alias from the current shell.

-## aka uses ruby.
-If you do not have ruby installed, use [rbenv](https://github.com/sstephenson/rbenv) to install ruby.

 ## Run Tests